MileHacker Logo

 Walkable Exploration

 The city's main attractions are close to each other, making walking an effective exploration method.
-From Aapravasi Ghat to the Blue Penny Museum, and the Central Market, each place is a different kind of experience.
+From Aapravasi Ghat to the Blue Penny Museum, and the Central Market, each place is a distinct kind of experience.

 3